- (A) In these Rules:

 - Deny the charge and submit in writing supporting evidence for consideration by the Management Committee on the papers; or

-- Deny the charge and notify that it wishes to put its case of mitigation at a hearing before the Management Committee.
+- Deny the charge and notify that it wishes to put its case at a hearing before the Management Committee.

 Where the Club charged fails to respond within 7 days, the Management Committee shall determine the charge in such manner and upon such evidence as it considers appropriate.